manifoldmarkets/manifold/docs/docs/api.md

 Closes a market on behalf of the authorized user.

 - `closeTime`: Optional.
 Milliseconds since the epoch to close the market at.
 If not provided, the market will be closed immediately.
-Cannot provide close time in past.
+Cannot provide close time in the past.

 ### `POST /v0/market/[marketId]/resolve`